onsip/SIP.js/docs/migration-0.15-0.16.md

 // Handle connection with server lost userAgent.delegate.onDisconnect = (error?: Error) => {
-  // On disconnect, cleanup invalid registrations
+  // On disconnect, cleanup invalid registrations registerer.unregister()
-  // This will likely reject because we are disconnected, but that is expected registerer.unregister()
     .catch((e: Error) => {
       // Unregister failed